freed40/esphome-juntek-DPM8624-mqtt-http-tool/README.md

 ## Interface Options

-Depending on your use case, you can enable different interfaces in the ESPHome YAML configuration:
+Depending on your use case, you can enable different interfaces in the [DPM8650 Controller YAML](./dpm8650_controller.YAML).

 1. **Home Assistant API**:
    - Keep the `api:` block if you're using Home Assistant integration.